coverclock/com-diag-critter/README.md

 ## License

-Licensed under the terms of the FSF GNU GPL v2.0.
+Licensed under the terms in LICENSE.txt.

 ## Contact